openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/security_hardening.rst

     openstack overcloud deploy --templates \
       -e <full environment> -e  horizon_password.yaml

-Default Security Values in Horzion
+Default Security Values in Horizon
 ----------------------------------

 The following config directives are set to ``True`` as a secure default, however